jimmymaise/signal_controller/README.md

-# Trading Signal Controller: An Enterprise Solution for Managing Trading Signals
+# Trading Signal Controller: An Solution for Managing Trading Signals

 ## Table of Contents